MicrosoftDocs/nav-content/dynamics-nav-app/LocalFunctionality/Switzerland/how-to-print-test-reports-for-delivery-reminders.md

 ---
     title: How to Print Test Reports for Delivery Reminders - Switzerland
-    description: After you have created delivery reminders and made any needed modifications, you can either print the test reports or issue the delivery reminders.
+    description: Learn how to print test reports or issue delivery reminders after creating delivery reminders and making any modifications.

     documentationcenter: ''
     author: SorenGP